sruffner/XSort/README.md

 could be initialized.
 Reinstalling the application may fix this problem.
 Available platform plugins are: minimalegl, minimal, wayland-egl, vkkhrdisplay, offscreen, eglfs, vnc, linuxfb, xcb, wayland.` If so, try reinstalling XCB platform plugin with `sudo apt-get install '*libxcb*'`
-- The XSort wheel file is configured to require Python 3.9 or later.
+- The **XSort** wheel file is configured to require Python 3.9 or later.
 You may want to avoid the "latest and greatest" Python release as issues may arise.
 Eg, `pip` could not install Numpy <= 1.25 when the installed Python version was 3.12.
 The Numpy developers released 1.26 to address the problem.
 A change in the wheel configuration as of XSort 0.1.4 should address the conflict and ensure that the right version of Numpy is installed if the Python version is 3.12 or later.
+- **XSort** takes advantage of Python's multiprocessing library to speed up the background work it does to build a set of internal cache files (for optimal data retrieval) and to calculate neural unit statistics displayed in its different views.
+It is highly recommended that you run the program on a multi-core system -- the more cores the better!

 ## License